Accelerating Medicines Partnership

 As the Knowledge Portal is being mined and analyzed, the partnership will seek to fill in data gaps by executing specific analyses of the data.
 Specifically, researchers will investigate targets of particular interest by sequencing DNA from select individuals.
 For example, a DNA change that occurs in few individuals but has a significant effect on disease risk or progression can provide clues about the biological processes underlying the disease and uncover possible therapeutic targets.

-The steering committee (SC) for T2D will comprise representatives from NIH, FNIH, participating companies, and patient advocacy organizations.
-After AMP research grant awards are made, investigators carrying out the research will be added to the disease SCs.
-The SC is responsible for defining the research agenda and project plan, reviewing ongoing projects, and assessing milestones.
-The SC will operate under the direction of the overall AMP executive committee comprised of representatives from NIH, FNIH, participating companies, the Food and Drug Administration, and patient advocacy organizations.
+The steering committee (SC) for T2D is comprised of representatives from NIH, FNIH, participating companies, and non-profit organizations.
+The SC meets on a regular basis and is responsible for monitoring ongoing progress towards milestones.
+The SC operates under the direction of the overall AMP executive committee comprised of representatives from NIH, FNIH, participating companies, the Food and Drug Administration, and non-profit organizations.

 AMP Type 2 Diabetes: